huynhphat82/lar7-research/README.md

 - php artisan config:cache
 - php artisan config:clear

+## [p12]
+- openssl pkcs12 -export -out certificate.pfx -inkey privateKey.key -in certificate.crt -certfile more.crt

+> openssl – the command for executing OpenSSL

+> pkcs12 – the file utility for PKCS#12 files in OpenSSL

+> -export -out certificate.pfx – export and save the PFX file as certificate.pfx

+> -inkey privateKey.key – use the private key file privateKey.key as the private key to combine with the certificate.

+> -in certificate.crt – use certificate.crt as the certificate the private key will be combined with.

+> -certfile more.crt – This is optional, this is if you have any additional certificates you would like to include in the PFX file.

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).